 Many professionals contributed to the development of this book.

-We first acknowledge the federal and state court judges and magistrates who pioneered the use of masters and who presently appoint them to serve in many cases.
-The following judges and magistrates have been leaders in the use of masters: Michael J. Davis, Paul L. Friedman, Ronald Hedges, Lamar Pickard, Sam C. Pointer, Jr., Manuel Real, Lee Rosenthal, Barbara Jacobs Rothstein, Shira Scheindlin, and Jack B. Weinstein.
+We first acknowledge the trial and magistrate judges who pioneered the use of neutrals.
+The following trial and magistrate judges were among the early leaders in the use of neutrals: Michael J. Davis, Paul L. Friedman, Ronald Hedges, Lamar Pickard, Sam C. Pointer, Jr., Lee Rosenthal, Barbara Jacobs Rothstein, Shira Scheindlin, and Jack B. Weinstein.
+There are many, many others who currently appoint neutrals in creative ways to assist the administration of justice and we are indebted to them.

-Other important contributors include Sol Schreiber, Frances McGovern, and Kenneth R. Feinberg, who have each served as special masters in many groundbreaking cases and who have given generously of their time to teach and write about special master work.
+Other important initial contributors included Sol Schreiber, Frances McGovern, and Kenneth R. Feinberg, who have each served neutrals in many groundbreaking cases and who have given generously of their time to the Academy.